 Unlike Bachelor's or Master's studies, doctoral studies which are more oriented towards on obtaining foundational knowledge and skills and are therefore more course-oriented, PhD studies are highly specialized.
 To earn a PhD degree you are expected to develop expertise in a specific area of the discipline, to make original contributions to your field of study through independent research, publish the results of your research, write a dissertation about the results, and defend your work.
 The following sections describe various aspects of the study program.

 As we strongly believe that the primary focus of a PhD studies should be on research rather than coursework.
-Therefore, there is only one obligatory course in the programme, the Doctoral bioinformatics seminar.
+Therefore, there is only one obligatory course in the programme, the Doctoral Bioinformatics Seminar.
 The idea of the seminar is for students from different fields of bioinformatics and computational biology to share their insights and knowledge, mutually broadening their views and enriching their research with new insights from related areas which are not directly within their direct field of expertise.
-Additionally, in their first one or two years of the programme, students are expected to take 1-2 courses, which should be chosen to complement their research focus.
-This will enable them to develop a deeper understanding of their research area and provide them with the necessary tools to conduct high-quality research.

 In order to be allowed to defend doctoral thesis, the student needs to fulfill the following criteria.
 A deviation from those criteria is possible but will be considered on an ad-hoc basis.
 The student needs to have least 2 impacted (WOS or SJR) journal publications, with at least one having the student as the first (joint first authorship is fine) or corresponding author.
 In the case of an exceptionally important article in a top journal such as Nature or Science, one publication is sufficient.
 This requirement can be replaced in exceptional cases by peer-reviewed conferences (a typical publication format in some fields such as computer science), which must be top conferences in the field (on the order of A or A* conferences according to CORE rating) and quite exceptionally by several manuscripts in Bioarxiv.
 These results will be recognized ad-hoc.